mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 To switch back to *Translation Mode*, click the gear icon again and turn off `Make Suggestions`.

-### Review a suggestion
+### Review a suggestion or pretranslation

-To review a suggestion, [search](search_filters.md) for unreviewed strings in the sidebar.
+To review a suggestion or pretranslation, [search](search_filters.md) for unreviewed or pretranslated strings in the sidebar.

-If the suggestion is acceptable, either click on the `SAVE` button in the lower-right side of the editing space, or click on the checkmark icon to the right of the suggestion (it switches from gray to green when hovered).
-This will transform the suggested string into an approved translation, save the string to the database and to the repository on the next sync cycle.
+If the current proposal is acceptable, either click on the `SAVE` button in the lower-right side of the editing space, or click on the checkmark icon to the right of the text (it switches from gray or light green to green when hovered).
+This will transform the suggestion or pretranslation into an approved translation.
+In case of suggestions, the approved text will be stored in the repository on the next sync cycle.

-If the suggested string is **not** an acceptable translation, it can be rejected by clicking the cross icon to the right of the suggestion (it becomes red when hovered).
-After rejecting a suggestion, it’s also possible to delete it completely by clicking the trashcan icon.
-Note that submitting a translation directly through the editing space will automatically reject all pending suggestions.
+If the current proposal string is **not** an acceptable translation, it can be rejected by clicking the cross icon to the right of the suggestion (it becomes red when hovered).
+After rejecting a suggestion or pretranslation, it’s also possible to delete it completely by clicking the trashcan icon.
+In case of pretranslations, the rejected text will be removed from the repository on the next sync cycle.

+It’s worth noting that submitting a translation directly through the editing space will automatically reject all pending suggestions or pretranslations.

 Alternatively, it’s possible to provide a different suggestion: turn on `Make Suggestions`, edit the suggested string as appropriate, and click `SUGGEST`.
 This will add the translation as a new suggested string in the Pontoon database but will not save the string in the repository.